 Liminal spaces are spatial and psychological transition zones - thresholds between states of mind and phases of matter.
 They are ambiguous and disorienting, like the process of waking, and thrilling, like diving into water.
-Limnality are the intangible and diaphanous times of life in between when we are a certain person and when we change, learn, and grow into another.
+Liminal phases are the intangible and indeterminate times of life when we change, learn, and grow.

 Spaces and landscapes change, and urban landscapes are continually evolving.
-Thresholds (points of entry and portals between spaces) act as tangible transition moments, and street intersections are physical embodiments of those transitions.
+Thresholds - aka. points of entry and portals between spaces - act as tangible transition moments, and street intersections are physical embodiments of those transitions.
 The intersection of Fourth Street and College Avenue is a number of portals: from the East side of Santa Rosa to the Downtown Core; from residential neighborhoods to commercial zones; a link between surface streets and high-traffic volume connector roads.
-And vice versa.

 The off-kilter intersection of the east-west College Avenue artery and the south/southwest-north/northeast curve of Fourth Street also has a shard of a traffic island that is marooned between many careening lanes of traffic.
-At this heart, there are stands of mature trees (Redwood, Holly-leafed Cherry, Crepe Myrtle, and a lone Pistache) that were carefully planted in spaced groups of three.
-Whether planned as a park and then carved and whittled away by expanding road rights-of-way, or planted as vegetative touchstones amidst bustling cars and trucks, the island is wholly contained in the traffic.
-The trees have grown into specimen, with alternately upright stately trunks, gnarled and sinuous branches, and full canopies.
+In between these lanes, there are stands of mature trees (Redwood, Holly-leafed Cherry, Crepe Myrtle, and a lone Pistache) that were planted in carefully spaced groups of three.
+Whether planned as a park and then carved and whittled away by expanding road rights-of-way, or planted as vegetative touchstones amidst bustling cars and trucks, the island is wholly contained within the traffic.
+The trees have grown into gnarled specimen, with alternately upright stately trunks, sinuous branches, and full canopies.